Mihir K. Roy: Flag rank

-After a short stint as COS of the Western Naval Command, Roy was promoted to the acting rank of rear admiral on 21 June 1976 and appointed Assistant Chief of Personnel (ACOP).
+After a short stint as COS of Western Naval Command, Roy was promoted to the acting rank of rear admiral on 21 June 1976 and appointed Assistant Chief of Personnel (ACOP).
 This appointment was that of an assistant Principal Staff Officer at Naval HQ.
 He served as the ACOP for a year before being appointed the sixth Flag Officer Commanding Eastern Fleet (FOCEF).
 Promoted substantive rear admiral on 1 March 1977, he took over from Rear Admiral D. S. Paintal on 10 June.
-In early 1978, he was appointed Senior Directing Staff (SDS) at the prestigious National Defence College (NDC), New Delhi.
-In February of that year, he relinquished command of the Eastern Fleet, handing over to Rear Admiral Oscar Stanley Dawson.
-He served as the SDS at NDC for a year and a half, till December 1979.
+In early 1978, he was appointed Senior Directing Staff (SDS) at the prestigious National Defence College (NDC) in New Delhi.
+In February that year, he relinquished command of the Eastern Fleet, handing it over to Rear Admiral Oscar Stanley Dawson.
+He served as the SDS at NDC for a year and a half till December 1979.

 On 24 March 1980, Roy was appointed Flag Officer Commanding-in-Chief Eastern Naval Command (FOC-in-C ENC) at Visakhapatnam and promoted to vice-admiral with effect from 1 April 1980.
 He assumed command from Vice Admiral M. R. Schunker.
-In September of that year, the Vamsadhara River flooded and caused a lot of destruction around Srikakulam.
+In September that year, the Vamsadhara River flooded and caused a lot of destruction around Srikakulam.
 Roy led the ENC's efforts towards flood rescue and evacuation.
-The ENC set up an advance operational base in Srikakulam and dispatched naval doctors, divers and sailors towards rescue operations.
-In 1981, he initiated the development of naval air stations in the Eastern Naval Command's area of responsibility.
-There existed just one helicopter flight in Visakhapatnam.
+The ENC set up an advance operational base in Srikakulam and dispatched naval doctors, divers and sailors for rescue operations.
+In 1981, he initiated the development of naval air stations in the ENC's area of responsibility.
+There was then just one helicopter flight in Visakhapatnam.
 Roy's efforts led to the construction of the naval air station in Arakkonam.
 INS Rajali was commissioned in March 1992 and has the longest military runway in Asia.

-In the same year, Roy was a part of a high-level technical team consisting of Director General Defence Research and Development Organisation (DRDO) Dr. Raja Ramanna, Dr. P.R.
-Dastidar of Bhabha Atomic Research Centre (BARC), Vice Admiral B.R.
+That same year, Roy was a part of a high-level technical team consisting of Director General Defence Research and Development Organisation (DRDO) Dr. Raja Ramanna, Dr. P. R. Dastidar of the Bhabha Atomic Research Centre (BARC), Vice Admiral B.R.
 Chowdhury and Commodore Vijai Singh Shekhawat.
 The team visited the USSR to study an offer from the Soviet Union to design and build a nuclear submarine.
 In March 1982, Roy led the command in naval and joint exercises Operation Eastwind off the Andaman and Nicobar Islands.
 He instituted the FOC-in-C East Rolling Trophy to be awarded to the pilot standing first in overall merit.
 On 26 January 1984, he was awarded the Param Vishisht Seva Medal for distinguished service of the most exceptional order.
 Roy had a long tenure as the FOC-in-C East, serving for a little over four years.
-After close to four decades in service, in April 1984, he retired from the Indian Navy after relinquishing command of the Eastern Naval Command, handing over to Vice Admiral Jayant Ganpat Nadkarni.
+After close to four decades in service, in April 1984, he retired from the Indian Navy after relinquishing command of the Eastern Naval Command, handing it over to Vice Admiral Jayant Ganpat Nadkarni.